-Students completing the two-year Associate of Arts degree must have met the following requirements.
+Students completing the Associate of Arts degree must have met the following requirements.

-- 1. Sixty-three semester credits in residence.
-(Up to four identical courses completed within five years of program entry may be applied toward degree requirements.
+1. Sixty-three semester credits; 51 credits must be completed within residence.
+(Up to 12 credits of comparable courses completed within five years of program entry may be applied toward degree requirements.
 The first two courses in the A.A.
-Program may not be waived.) - 2.
-Completion of specific courses and requirements for the Associate of Arts degree set forth in the ADP Bulletin. - 3.
+Program may not be waived.)

+- 2. Completion of specific courses and requirements for the Associate of Arts degree set forth in the ADP Bulletin. - 3.
 Cumulative grade point average (GPA) at graduation of at least 2.0.

-Students may participate in commencement if the following conditions are met.
+Students may participate in commencement if they have satisfied their financial obligations and the following conditions are met.

-- May Commencement: - All requirements completed prior to the date of graduation or all EXCEPT for ADP cohort study courses that will end prior to August 1. - December Commencement: - All requirements completed prior to the date of graduation or all EXCEPT for ADP cohort study courses that will end prior to March 1.
+• May Commencement: All requirements completed prior to the date of graduation or all EXCEPT for ADP cohort study courses that will end prior to August 1.

+• December Commencement:

+All requirements completed prior to the date of graduation or all EXCEPT for ADP cohort study courses that will end prior to March 1.